timsneath/dart_console/README.md

 | `readline.dart` | Sample command-line interface |
 | `kilo.dart` | Rudimentary text editor |

-## Other Notes

-`dart_console` uses the new [FFI][FFI] capabilities in Dart 2.5 and later.
-As of the time of writing (August 2019), this is not available in a stable release.
-However, the package declares a dependency of Dart 2.4 so that `dartdoc` still works.
-For this reason, `dart_console` currently has a low pub.dev analysis score.
-This should fix itself when pub.dev rolls forward to Dart 2.5.

-Dart 2.5 is currently available in the `master` channel of Flutter or as a standalone download from the [Dart SDK][dart] install page.

 ## Acknowledgements

 Special thanks to [Matt Sullivan (@mjohnsullivan)][@mjohnsullivan] and